cryptodictionary/site/content/extracontent.md

 off-chain and storage off-chain and creating a zero-knowledge proof of validity of a transaction, which is verified by a smart contract.

-The main ZK-Rollup deployment is zkSync.
+The main ZK-Rollup deployment (at the time of writing) is zkSync.

 Online: